Yang--Mills topology on four-dimensional triangulations

+Another interesting question is how the topological charge density is distributed over the triangulated spacetime.
+Standard lattice simulations have shown that the original distribution, i.e., before prolongated smoothing is performed, differs substantially from a simple instanton picture, with a single bump for each winding unit, corresponding instead to a nontrivial delocalized structure, characterized by many local clusters (see, e.g., Refs.~\cite{Buividovich:2011cv, Ilgenfritz:2007xu, Alexandru:2005bn}).
+In order to investigate this aspect, we have developed a visualization tool, which is based on the definition of pseudo-Cartesian coordinates on the triangulation~\cite{Ambjorn:2021ubd,Ambjorn:2021fkp,Ambjorn:2021uge}.
+Details are reported in Appendix B and fully confirm the standard lattice picture described above.

 Let us now discuss the interesting case of thermalized configurations.
+The observability of gauge topology is tied to the universality class and effective dimension of the underlying geometry.
+The phase diagram of CDT~\cite{Ambjorn:2019lrm, Ambjorn:2018qbf} is characterized by two bare parameters $k_0$ and $\Delta$, which are related to the Newton and cosmological constants, as well as to a spacetime anisotropy parameter for the lattice spacings in the causal lattice.
+The four geometric phases found include a branched-polymer phase with the universality class of continuum random trees, two other phases with infinite Hausdorff dimension and a phase representing semiclassical spacetimes~\cite{Ambjorn:2011ph} with emergent effective action called de Sitter phase~\cite{Ambjorn:2008wc}.

-Remarkably, out of the four phases appearing in 4D CDT~\cite{Ambjorn:2019lrm, Ambjorn:2018qbf}, we could observe the appearance of non-trivial $\mathrm{SU}(N)$ topological sectors only in the so-called de Sitter phase, representing semi-classical spacetimes~\cite{Ambjorn:2011ph} with emergent effective action consistent with the Hartle--Hawking (H--H) minisuperspace model~\cite{Ambjorn:2008wc}, and even in this case only when the overall triangulation topology was that of a torus ${(S^1)}^4$, i.e.~no plateaus were observed for $S^1\cross S^3$.
-In Fig.~\ref{fig:qhist_therm} we show some examples of the topological charge distribution: also in this case, after enough smoothing, a well defined peaked structure appears, with equally spaced peaks but a spacing different from the quasi-flat, i.e., $Q_0 \sim 0.3$.
+Remarkably, we observed nontrivial topological sectors only in the de Sitter phase and, even in this case, only when the overall numerical triangulation topology was that of a torus $T^4$.
+In Fig.~\ref{fig:qhist_therm} we show some examples of the $Q_L$ distribution for this case: after enough smoothing, well-defined peaks appear, equally spaced by a spacing $Q_0 \sim 0.3$, which differs from the quasi-flat case, probably because of the different underlying geometries.